-Let’s face it, computer and laptop speakers aren’t good.
-And with an emphasis on slimmer and more lightweight laptops, there simply isn’t enough room inside of your laptop for good speakers.
+Let’s face it, computer and laptop speakers just aren’t very good.
+And with an emphasis on slimmer and more lightweight laptops, there isn’t enough room inside your laptop for quality speakers.
 Whether you’re taking classes online, attending Zoom meetings all day, or just wanting a decent sound system for your computer, you are going to want a good pair of computer speakers to level up the sound quality.

 The best computer speakers are easy to set up and operate.
-Simply plug them into your computer via USB or through the headphone jack, or in some cases connect them via Bluetooth, and you’re ready to go.
-The bigger and better speakers will help you hear every word the professor says, understand your quiet-talking boss, or make your favorite music sound more enjoyable.
+Simply plug them into your computer via USB, through the headphone jack, or in some cases via Bluetooth, and you’re ready to go.
+The bigger and better speakers will help you hear every word your professor says, understand your quiet-talking boss, or make your favorite music sound more enjoyable.

 Below you’ll find our recommendations for the best computer speakers for sale in 2022.
 We’ve included options for every budget and type of device, and we’re confident you’ll be able to find the perfect speakers.

 1. Audioengine A2+

 If you’re looking for crystal clear sound quality, look no further than the Audioengine A2+ computer speakers.
-With a wide soundscape, clear highs and good bass (who needs a subwoofer), audio sounds great whether you’re listening to music or a class lecture.
-You can connect them straight to your computer via USB, or listen wirelessly via Bluetooth.
+With an expansive soundscape, clear highs, and good bass (who needs a subwoofer, anyway?), audio sounds great whether you’re listening to music or a class lecture.
+You can connect them straight to your computer via USB or listen wirelessly via Bluetooth.
 If you want to add a subwoofer later down the road, you can connect it using the RCA connections on the back.
-These are proof that you don’t need big speakers to get big sound.
+These are proof that you don’t need big speakers to get a big sound.

 2. Bose Companion 2 Series III

-Simple, affordable and great sound is what you get with the Bose Companion 2 Series III.
-It’s sort of a no-frills design, with a single volume knob and headphone jack on the right speaker that make up the total of the controls.
-It makes it easy to plug in headphones and adjust the volume without having to dig around the back of the speakers.
+Simple and affordable with sound is what you get with the Bose Companion 2 Series III.
+They boast a no-frills design, with a single volume knob and headphone jack on the right speaker that makes up the total of the controls.
+It makes it easy to plug in headphones and adjust the volume without digging around the back of the speakers.
 Even without a subwoofer, these speakers sound good and full.
 And the price is right, too.

 Bose Companion 2 Series III